MurphyPone/murphypone.github.io/src/content/fldr.md

 [^3]: I'm over <a class="eventually">this bit</a>, don't worry

 [^4]: The authors of this pre-print receive 3/5 swag points from me for uploading their code along with the paper.  -2 swag for said code being hard to read.
 An example of a paper with code that receives 5/5 swag points from Peter is _"Escaping the State of Nature: A Hobbesian Approach to Cooperation in Multi-agent Reinforcement Learning"_([arXiv:1906.09874](https://arxiv.org/abs/1906.09874)) by William Long.
 Actually, 6/5 Will responded to me when I reached out asking about [the code](https://github.com/wlong0827/state_of_nature) and later offered me a job when I was first looking for fulltime work.
-(The best way to earn swag my swag points is bribery with a salary).
+(The best way to swag points is bribery with a salary).

 [^5]: https://rubberduckdebugging.com/